Configuration file¶

 Example 'include' configuration loading 4 files from the 'platform/scm-engine-library' project

 The list of files to include from the project.
-The paths must be relative to the repository root, e.x. label/some-config-file.yml
+The paths must be relative to the repository root, e.x. label/some-config-file.yml; NOT /label/some-config-file.yml

 Optional Git reference to read the configuration from; it can be a tag, branch, or commit SHA.